roguesupport/FreeContributor/CONTRIBUTING.md

 # Contribution

+This is your friendly guide to contributing to FreeContributor.

+## Obtain the FreeContributor source code

+    git clone git@github.com:tbds/FreeContributor.git

+## Make your changes

+    git fetch origin
+    git checkout -b my-local-branch origin/master
+    # make changes
+    git add ...
+    git commit -m "Super awesome commit"

+## Bad domains

-You can contribute by running [uBlock Origin](https://github.com/gorhill/uBlock) in Advanced mode and/or [uMatrix](https://github.com/gorhill/uMatrix).
+You can also contribute by running [uBlock Origin](https://github.com/gorhill/uBlock) in Advanced mode and/or [uMatrix](https://github.com/gorhill/uMatrix).

 To change to uBlock Advanced-user mode, go to `Click To Open Dashboard` and select the checkbox `I am an advanced user`